Mathematical Foundations for a Compositional Account of the Bayesian Brain: Universal constructions

 \begin{ex} In examples above, we saw that subsets and propositions behave similarly with respect to disjunctions and conjunctions.
 More broadly, there is a correspondence between subsets and propositions, if we think of propositions on a set $X$ as functions $X\to 2$, where $2$ is the 2-element set $\{\bot,\top\}$ of truth values (where we interpret $\bot$ as `false' and $\top$ as `true').
 Every subset $A\subseteq X$ has an associated injection, $A\hookrightarrow X$, and there is a correspondence between such injections and propositions $\mathsf{P}_A:X\to 2$, where $\mathsf{P}_A(x)$ is true whenever $x$ is an element of $A$.
 This situation can be summarized by the commutativity of the diagram

 where $1$ is the singleton set $\{\ast\}$, ${!}$ is the unique function sending every element of $A$ to $\ast$, and $\top$ is the function $\ast\mapsto\top$ picking the truth value $\top$.
-If, in a category $\cat{C}$, there is an object such that, for any subobject $A\hookrightarrow X$, there is a unique morphism $X\to 2$ such that the above diagram commutes, then we say that the object $2$ is a \textit{subobject classifier} in $\cat{C}$; in this case, we interpret $1$ as the `terminal' object in $\cat{C}$ (introduced below, in Example \ref{ex:term-init-obj}). \end{ex}
+If, in a category $\cat{C}$, there is an object such that, for any subobject $A\hookrightarrow X$, there is a unique morphism $X\to 2$ such that the above diagram commutes (and moreover defines a \textit{pullback square} in the sense of Example \ref{ex:pullback} below), then we say that the object $2$ is a \textit{subobject classifier} in $\cat{C}$; in this case, we interpret $1$ as the `terminal' object in $\cat{C}$ (introduced below, in Example \ref{ex:term-init-obj}). \end{ex}

 A pattern that will be particularly common is that in which we care about a subset of elements of a set that make two functions equal.
 This can be generalized to arbitrary categories using the following notion.